opentdf/client-python/README.md

 ## Access control

-OpenTDF enables the access control of the data by enabling attributes.
-The key access ABAC backend service can be used to add and remove attribute values to the client application.
+OpenTDF enables access control of data by adding attributes to data.

+When encrypting data:

+- Client applications _apply_ data attributes

+When decrypting data:

+- Clients (and users) which _have_ all required entity attributes can decrypt via a TDF-compliant backend ABAC key access service.

 Applying a data attribute to the TDF can be done using this SDK api.

 ```python
 client.add_data_attribute("https://example.com/attr/Classification/value/S", "Classification", "optionalKasKey", "optionalKasUrl")
 ```

 ## Create TDF Object (minimal example)